gitlabhq/omnibus-gitlab/doc/update/gitlab_14_changes.md

 The binaries for PostgreSQL 11 and repmgr have been removed.

-Prior to upgrading, administrators using Omnibus GitLab must:
+Prior to upgrading, administrators of Linux package installations must:

 1. Ensure the installation is using [PostgreSQL 12](../settings/database.md#upgrade-packaged-postgresql-server)
 1. If using repmgr, [convert to using patroni](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#switching-from-repmgr-to-patroni)